 - Finding campus resources

-New Liberal Arts BA/BS students are assigned a Pre-Major Advisor prior to matriculation.
+New Arts and Sciences BA/BS students are assigned a Pre-Major Advisor prior to matriculation.
 Pre-Major Advisors meet students during Orientation and provide ongoing support until students declare a major.
 When a major is declared, students also select a Major Advisor, who must be full-time faculty from the declared department or program.
-Liberal Arts students must declare a major and secure a Major Advisor by March 1st of their sophomore year.
+Arts and Sciences students must declare a major and secure a Major Advisor by March 1st of their sophomore year.
 If you don't know your Advisor, log in to SIS and look under "Academics" on your homepage.
 You'll find their name and a link to email them directly.

 Senior Academic Advisors

 Your Senior Academic Advisor is the first point of contact for first-year and sophomore students who have technical questions about requirements or who want to discuss broader issues of transitioning to college.
 Faculty or parents/guardians with academic concerns about students should contact the student’s Advising Dean directly, not the Senior Academic Advisor.

 Your Senior Academic Advisor can help first-year and sophomore students with:

 The Advising Deans (also known as the alpha deans) are the first point of contact for faculty and parents /guardians who are concerned about a student’s academics.